binaryage/blog/_posts/2021-01-10-totalfinder-totalspaces-future.md

 An early version of TotalFinder was first released in November 2009 during the golden days of Snow Leopard.
 Although many still remember that operating system with fondness, the Finder implementation of the time was ripe for improvement.
 We think that TotalFinder was able to really make a difference in the usability of Finder, and we found there was a great deal of support for it.

-In April 2012 we released TotalSpaces for OSX Lion, since the grid spaces functionality that we absolutely loved was removed by Apple after the Snow Leopard release.
+In April 2012 we released TotalSpaces for macOS Lion, since the grid spaces functionality that we absolutely loved was removed by Apple after the Snow Leopard release.
 We were able to replace that functionality, and add some configurability and improvements of our own.

 As time went by, we continued to develop these products and support them.
 Amazingly, TotalFinder has been available for over 11 years, and TotalSpaces for almost 9 years.